Recursive Flora

 User Research

-Interaction, Content, and Data Visualization Design
+Data Visualization, Content, and Interaction Design

 Prototyping